-Emerging market equities fell back in July, with US dollar strength a headwind.
-The MSCI Emerging Markets index decreased in value and underperformed the MSCI World.
+Emerging market equities lost value with further strengthening of the US dollar exacerbating wider risk aversion.
+The MSCI Emerging Markets Index decreased in value and underperformed the MSCI World.

 Source: Thomson Reuters DataStream.

-1 The purchasing managers’ index is based on survey data from companies in the manufacturing and service sectors.
-A reading above 50 indicates expansion while a reading under 50 indicates contraction.
+1 The purchasing managers’ index is based on survey data from companies in the manufacturing and services sectors.
+A reading above 50 indicates expansion.

 2 Investment grade bonds are the highest quality bonds as determined by a credit ratings agency.
 High yield bonds are more speculative, with a credit rating below investment grade.